Kostya19/ziggeo_drupal/README.txt

 Create or Edit a content-type (Structure -> Content types) and select "Manage fields" tab.
 You can also use Ziggeo field with any entity by opening "Manage fields" tab in entity settings.
+To let people comment on it through the video comments, open the tab "Comment Fields" and use Ziggeo field there.

 Type name of new field in "Add new field" textbox, then select "Ziggeo Field" field type and press "Save" button.